apita1423/cosmoschronicles_pp5/README.md

 | [USER STORY: LOGIN USER > ADD EVENT](https://github.com/apita1423/cosmoschronicles_pp5/issues/22) | PASS |
 | [ADMIN STORY: DELETE PROFILES](https://github.com/apita1423/cosmoschronicles_pp5/issues/24) | PASS |

 ### Unfixed Bugs

 - 401 console error that was reported in the Moments Walkthrough.
 ![401 Error](/src/assets/readme-images/401.png)

+## 🔭 Components

+- <strong>Asset.js</strong> - Houses the spinner, src, and message.
+The spinner shows when the parts of the site is loading and when scrolling down through the post (part of the infinite scroll).
+The Asset component is used throughout the code: ProfilePage.js, PopularProfiles.js, PostsPage.js, PostPage.js, PostCreateForm.js, EventsPage.js, ChroniclesPage.js, ChronicleEditForm.js, ChronicleCreateForm.js, AboutUs.js, NotFound.js, and NavBar.js.

+- <strong>Avatar.js</strong> - Used to store the profile avatar of the users.
+The Avatar component was used in NavBar.js, Chronicle.js, Comment.js, CommentCreateForm.js, Event.js, Post.js, and Profile.js.

+- <strong>MoreDropdown.js</strong> -  Used for the edit/update of comments, posts, profiles, events, and news.
+For the profiles, it contains edit profile, edit username, and edit password.
+For the comments, posts, events, and news it contains edit or delete.
+The MoreDropdown component is used in Chronicle.js, Comment.js, Event.js, Post.js, and ProfilePage.js.

+- <strong>NavBar.js</strong> - Used to display the navbar across all pages.
+The NavBar was placed in the App.js where all the routes for each page is located.

+- <strong>NotFound.js</strong> - Used to house the code for displaying the error message.
+If a invalid url is searched it would show the NotFound component which house the image and message for the 404 error.
+The NotFound.js component was also placed in the App.js.

 ## 🔭 Deployment